 There is a lot to running a restaurant.
 It isn't just about cooking the food to perfection.
 It isn't just about giving impeccable service.
 A restaurant owner needs to know how to run the books, keep in compliance with government regulations, supervise employees, follow up with customers, and on, and on, and on.
 But we're not telling you anything you don't already know.
 If you own a restaurant, you know all about wearing 20 different hats.
 But, there is one hat that is best left to a third party.
 Pest control is a science that requires a significant education, rigorous training, and proper certifications.
-Here are 5 pests you're likely to deal with in your restaurant, and how a professional pest control technician will partner with you to guard against them.

 This is one pest that no restaurant can live with.
 Cockroaches are versatile insects that can get into unexpected places and spread harmful bacteria and human pathogens.
 The only solution that works to stop these insects requires the application of EPA-approved insecticides according to strict governmental safety guidelines.
 A professional pest control technician will make sure everything is done right and within code.